aCertainProgrammer/UnnamedDraftingTool/README.md

 - `Shift` + `P` to get into `pick` mode
 - `Shift` + `B` to get into `ban` mode
-- any number from 1 to 10 (10 being represented by 0) to pick or ban a champion into that slot, depending on the current mode
+- Any number from 1 to 10 (10 being represented by 0) to pick or ban a champion into that slot, depending on the current mode
 - `Backspace` to unpick or unban a champion
 - `Delete` to clear all picks and bans
 - `Shift` + `X` to clear picks or bans depending on the mode